SahilTChaudhary/sahiltchaudhary.github.io/_pages/about.md

 Other domains include:
   * <b>SLAM:</b> State estimation methods like [EKF, and LiDAR-IMU time syncing](https://sahiltchaudhary.github.io/portfolio/4_pointLIO/).
   * <b>Machine Learning:</b> Traditional supervised and unsupervised learning techniques, and implementation using PyTorch and SKLearn libraries.
-  * <b>Reinforcement Learning:</b> Value-Based and Policy-Based RL algorithms, and deployment of a [PPO-agent to play a game of Pinball!](https://sahiltchaudhary.github.io/portfolio/2_pinbot/)
+  * <b>Reinforcement Learning:</b> General RL algorithms.
+In terms of experience, I have trained a [PPO-agent to play a game of Pinball!](https://sahiltchaudhary.github.io/portfolio/2_pinbot/), and also developed and trained policies for [last-mile manipulation tasks in Isaac Lab](https://sahiltchaudhary.github.io/research/).
   * <b>Hardware:</b> Worked on several hardware projects over the ears, including designing payloads for robots.
 I am a MechE afterall!

 Thank you for taking the time to go through my portfolio.
 I look forward to any opportunities that come my way!